GOATS2K/nhs-vaccination-checker/README.md

 # NHS Vaccination Booking Checker

-Check for earlier availability of vaccine slots on [NHS.uk](https://nhs.uk).
+Check for earlier availability of second dose slots on [NHS.uk](https://nhs.uk).

 **Disclaimer**: I am not affiliated with the NHS, nor is this tool endorsed by them.